rodneyshupe/Cookbook/Recipes/Entrees/Beef/Negimaki.rst

    beginning to char, 4 to 6 minutes.
-Cook remaining 2 sides, glazing after each turn, until all 4 sides of rolls are evenly charred and thermometer inserted from end of roll into scallions at core registers 150 to 155 degrees, 16 to 24 minutes total.
+Cook remaining 2 sides, glazing after each turn, until all 4 sides of rolls are evenly charred and thermometer inserted from end of roll into scallions at core registers 150 to 155F, 16 to 24 minutes total.
 Transfer rolls to cutting board, tent with aluminum foil, and let rest for 5 minutes.
 Discard remaining glaze.
 7. Remove toothpicks from rolls and cut rolls crosswise into 3/4-inch-long pieces.
 Arrange rolls cut side down on clean platter, drizzle with 2 tablespoons reserved glaze, sprinkle with sesame seeds, and serve, passing remaining reserved glaze separately.